amwebexpert/guess_the_text/docs/sections/completed-subjects.md

 - [get_it](https://pub.dev/packages/get_it)
 - `GetIt` integration with Mockito for testing Widget and other services

+## Flutter custom packages and plugins

+- ✔️ creation of a Flutter package (see `orientation_aware_widgets` folder at the root of this project)
+- work in progress 👷‍♂️ creation of a Flutter plugin (stay tuned :-))

 ## Tests automation

 - `e2e` tests (called "integration tests" by Flutter team https://docs.flutter.dev/cookbook/testing/integration/introduction)